Being of Polish descent I grew up eating kielbasa. I still love it, especially when it includes a nice

 Enjoy this one, the family is going to love it.

-1 medium green pepper, cut into 1" pieces
+- 1 medium green bell pepper, cut into 1" pieces

-Grill, uncovered, over indirect heat for 8 minutes or until heated through, turning and brushing
+- On eight metal or soaked wooden skewers, alternately thread sausage, apples and peppers.
+Grill, uncovered, over indirect heat for 8 minutes or until heated through, turning and brushing with glaze occasionally.

 Three Years Ago: Citrus Fish with Bell Pepper Couscous